vinayjoshi50-sketch/Coffee-Shop-Sales/README.md

 Also, Barista coffee and gourmet brewed coffee are the top contributors in the coffee category, they are also the Top 3 Revenue generators while brewed black tea and brewed chai tea are the top contributors in the Tea Category, they also feature in th Top-5 overall Revenue generators of all time.
 5. Regular and Large order size are the most preferred although Regular sizes are slightly more common(31%) .

-6. To increase the revenue the store should :
+Recommendations 💡
+---

 ☕ 1.
 Capitalize on Peak Hours (6 AM – 10 AM)
 •	Introduce “Morning Rush Combos”: Bundle coffee + bakery at a slight discount to boost average order value and also to move bakery items.
 •	Express Lane for Regulars: Speed up service for frequent morning customers with pre-order or loyalty app features.
 •	Office Tie-ups: Offer subscription-based coffee delivery to nearby firms for their employees.

 📅 2.
 Weekend Optimization
 •	Friday Specials: Launch limited-time gourmet brews or seasonal flavors only on Fridays to drive excitement.
 •	Sunday Family Packs: Counter mall/theater competition by offering group deals (e.g., 4 drinks + 2 bakery items at a bundled price).
 •	Geo-targeted Promotions: Push Sunday offers to residential areas via SMS or app notifications.

 🛠️  3.
 Operational Tweaks
 •	Staffing Alignment: Increase staff during 6–10 AM and on Fridays to reduce wait times and improve experience.
 •	Inventory Planning: Ensure top-selling items (Barista Espresso, brewed teas) are always stocked during peak hours.

 📊 4.
 Order Size Strategy
 •	Upgrade Nudges: Use digital screens or app prompts to suggest upgrading from Regular to Large for just $1 more.
 •	Combo Incentives: “Large + Add-on” deals (e.g., Large Coffee + Pastry at a bundled price) to increase ticket size.